-As your ovaries get ready to release an egg every month, they pump out estrogen.
-Estrogen stimulates serotonin, which is why you’re more outgoing and energetic in the few days leading up to ovulation.
+Every month, as the ovaries get ready to release an egg, they pump out estrogen.
+Estrogen, in turn, stimulates serotonin, which is why women can be more outgoing and energetic in the few days leading up to ovulation.

-Your ovary makes progesterone with a unique little gland called the corpus luteum (which forms from the emptied egg-sac).
-I love the corpus luteum.
-It is so brave and fabulous—and so fleeting.
-It has the lifespan of a butterfly (12-14 days).
+Ovaries make progesterone with a unique little gland called the corpus luteum (which forms from the emptied egg sac).
+The corpus luteum is brave and fabulous—and also fleeting, with a lifespan of a butterfly (12-14 days).
 The gland forms very rapidly, going from nothing to a fully vascularized 4cm structure in less than one day.
 One researcher said this about the corpus luteum:

 ..there isn’t anywhere else in the body where you have to develop a tissue from scratch in such a short period of time and get a blood supply in so fast.

 Benefits beyond babies

 Luteal phase deficiency is the medical term for a problem with ovulation and the corpus luteum.
 If you do not form a corpus luteum, or if it does not survive its full 12-day lifespan, then you have progesterone deficiency which can cause heavy periods.

-Tip: If you take hormonal birth control there is no point in testing progesterone.
-You have none.
+Tip: If you take hormonal birth control there is no point in testing progesterone because you have none.